-Have you ever set the reply permission for your tweet to be able to choose who can reply to your tweet and who can’t without setting your Twitter account private!
-Every tweet you tweet gets global, so it means that if you set your Twitter account public anyone can reply to your tweet.
+Have you ever set the reply permission for your tweet (post) to be able to choose who can reply to your tweet and who can’t without setting your Twitter account private?
+Every tweet you tweet goes global, so it means that if you set your Twitter account public anyone can reply to your tweet.

 - People you follow